BerkeleyHCI/edg-ide/ide-getting-started.md

 - **Block Depth Selection**: selects the maximum depth of blocks shown in the Block Diagram Visualization.
 1 means show only one level, 2 means show the top-level blocks and one level of internal blocks, and so on.
 - **Update Button**: click to re-compile and update the visualization.
 Also available through hotkey Ctrl + Alt + R.
 - **Library Browser**: shows all the library blocks, ports, and links.
 The text box at the top allows filtering by keyword.
-  - **Library Preview**: shows more information on the selected library block, including a docstring (if available)parameters, and block diagram preview.
+  - **Library Preview**: shows more information on the selected library block, including a docstring (if available), parameters, and block diagram preview.

 We'll go over each in more detail as they are used.